 Baby carrots in a sweet brown sugar and whiskey glaze are the BEST side dish.
 Super easy to make (grab my favorite cast iron pan!) and the bourbon adds a subtle lift to the traditional glazed carrots recipe.
 You’ll love it!
-Serve it alongside Pineapple Ham for a special dinner!
+Serve it alongside Jalapeno Pineapple Ham for a special dinner!

 Is there any side dish more classic than glazed carrots?
 Not many.
 Growing up, I didn’t care for glazed carrots the way that I love them now.